AdirDok/AdirDok/README.md

 ### Hi there 👋
+- 🔭 I’m currently working at a toy stor , Kids are easy 😜 parents tho ...
+- 🌱 I’m currently learning React and NodeJs
+- 👯 I’m looking to collaborate on Angular, React , NodeJS
+- 🤔 I’m looking for help with life 😂😂
+- 💬 Ask me about Anything
+- ⚡ Fun fact: I get stressed and relaxed easily
 <!--

 **AdirDok/AdirDok** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 -->